motapinto/multi-agent-system-conquest/README.md

 The Objective of this project was not to create a beautiful GUI but rather to use Jade and its capabilities to develop a multi-agent system using FIPA Communication Protocols and ACL messages.

-Note: This repo is duplicated from [here](https://github.com/LuisPRamos/aiad-conquest) due to permissions sake.
+Note: This repo is duplicated from [LuisPRamos/aiad-conquest](https://github.com/LuisPRamos/aiad-conquest) due to permissions sake.

+## Project planning
+Before starting, we developed a plan of what classes and protocols we would implement.
+You can check it out [here](https://motapinto.github.io/multi-agent-system-conquest/).

 ## Docs
-You can read our presentation in [here](https://github.com/motapinto/aiad-conquest/blob/master/Presentation.pdf)!
+You can read our presentation [here](https://github.com/motapinto/aiad-conquest/blob/master/Presentation.pdf)!

 ## Gallery